xspaceship/xspaceship-v2/README.md

 2. Create a new `mdx` page inside `pages/work`.
 3. In the `mdx` page you have just created.
 Add some essential code.

-- import all necessary libs and components
+- import all necessary libs and components. import `layout` components from `components/md` if you need

 ```
 import Layout from 'components/Layout';